1930

 The Earth’s shape

-After a successful 42-year career in the U.S. Navy, including leading the radar altimetry project of the Seasat (the first satellite to monitor oceans), Gladys West gained a PhD in public administration and policy affairs, at the age of 70.
+After a successful 42-year career in the navy, including leading the radar altimetry project of the Seasat (the first satellite to monitor oceans), Gladys West gained a PhD in public administration and policy affairs, at the age of 70.
+In 2018, West was formally recognized for her contribution to the development of GPS by the Virginia General Assembly.
+That same year she was also inducted into the Air Force Space and Missile Pioneers Hall of Fame and named one of the British Broadcasting Corporation’s 100 Women of 2018, a list designed to honour inspiring women worldwide.

 Written by: Enriqueta Vallejo-Yagüe.